 Why Governance Teams Can Improve Intranet Success

 Just as having a leader can exponentially increase the success of a team, having a group of people committed to the success of an intranet will produce much more favorable results.
-A governance team agrees and sets up an administrative structure that enables clear decision-making and processes.
+An intranet governance team agrees and sets up an administrative structure that enables clear decision-making and processes.
 This structure includes establishing the intranet’s purpose, responsibilities, and accountability.

 Simpplr Research also found the most common reason for intranet failure is due to a lack of governance.
 This finding additionally supports the evidence in this chart, suggesting an established governance committee is a key ingredient to driving intranet success.

-Reasons Why Governance is Critical for Success
+Reasons Why Intranet Governance is Critical for Success

 Governance teams are largely responsible for how intranets are perceived to the rest of the organization.
 When you have a group of people actively promoting the intranet, it helps employees feel connected and engaged with communications.